Incomplete Dominance Definition Biology Simple

 Understanding incomplete dominance can be tricky, but with a few practical tips and expert advice, you can master this concept and apply it to real-world genetic problems.

-• For example, consider a cross between two pink snapdragons (RW x RW).
+• As an example, consider a cross between two pink snapdragons (RW x RW).
 The Punnett square would look like this:

 R W